 You’re just starting out on your business journey.
 You don’t have any intentions to sell it – certainly not now, and maybe not ever.
-So why should you set up your business as though you’re preparing it for sale?
+So why should you look to be setting up your creative business as though you’re preparing it for sale?

 Simply put, having a future-focused and diligent mentality from the jump will get your business started down the right path and keep you moving forward.
 When you run your business with the mindset of an investor and treat it as an asset to be sold, you’ll naturally prioritize fundamentals like bookkeeping, review processes, and attention to detail.

 Plan for the future to thrive in the present